 If you notice missing or half-eaten leftover fruits, you can say squirrels had a great buffet!

-Besides the garden, you can also notice squirrels’ hard work on the plant pots or containers with holes.
+Besides the garden, you can also notice their mischief on the plant pots with noticeable cracks or breakage.

-Squirrels can get under your skin with their frequent destruction of expensive plants.
+Squirrels can get under your skin by uprooting expensive plants and flowers from pots.